Diverse via bounded Agreement: Geometric Regularization for Multimodal Fusion: Methodology

-This normalization removes scale ambiguity across samples, ensuring that subsequent regularization acts purely on the angular geometry of representations.
-Crucially, it also mitigates modality imbalance by aligning feature scales across modalities.
-Constraining representations to a shared unit hypersphere prevents dominant modalities from overwhelming optimization, thereby enabling balanced multimodal integration.
-In addition, the normalization is applied only within \regName and does not restrict the expressiveness of the encoders.
+This normalization removes scale variation across samples and modalities, so the regularizer acts on the geometry of normalized representations.
+The normalization is used only inside \regName and does not alter the underlying multimodal architecture.